mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/marathon-lb/1.15/index.md

 ---
 layout: layout.pug
-navigationTitle:  Marathon-LB 1.13.x
+navigationTitle:  Marathon-LB 1.15.x
-title: Marathon-LB 1.13.x
+title: Marathon-LB 1.15.x
-menuWeight: 2
+menuWeight: 1
 excerpt: Marathon-LB is a load balancing service for TCP, HTTP, and HTTPS requests
 enterprise: false
 ---

 <!-- This source repo for this topic is https://github.com/dcos/dcos-docs -->

+*NOTE* This release marks the deprecation of Maration-LB.
+Customers are encouraged to migrate to [EdgeLB Auto Pools](../../edgelb/latest).

 Marathon provides a meta-framework for scheduling, container orchestration, and load balancing as part of the Mesosphere DC/OS platform.
 Marathon load balancer (Marathon-LB) is a proxy server and load balancer for TCP, HTTP, and HTTPS requests based on `HAProxy` open-source software.

 You can configure Marathon-LB with various topologies.
 Here are some examples of how you might use Marathon-LB: